YOUR WATER RATES

 To determine rates, we work with PUC staffs to study costs of construction, maintenance, operation, administration and financing.
 Once the studies are complete, the company and PUC present any differing conclusions before an administrative law judge.
 Based on the judge’s opinion, the PUC sets the water rates.

-Rates charged for service may vary based on a customer’s meter size.
-All customers pay the same rate for water usage.
+Rates charged for service may vary based on a customer’s meter size and usage.
 Customers are billed based on a regular meter reading, either monthly or quarterly for residential customers as well as for commercial and other public authority customers.

 You can learn more about the rate setting process in our white paper: Challenges In The Water Industry: The Rate Approval Process.

 Information on Indiana American Water's Most Recent Rate Request - Cause No. 45870

 On March 31, 2023, Indiana American Water filed a rate adjustment request with the Indiana Utility Regulatory Commission (IURC) reflecting $875 million in water and wastewater system investments to be made through 2025 to continue providing safe and reliable service as well as a significant increase in the cost of procuring chemicals, goods and services.

 In the filing, Indiana American Water is seeking to increase revenues over a phased, three step process through May 2025 that would result in $86.7 million of additional annual revenue when fully implemented.
 If the company’s proposed rates are approved as requested, the bill for a typical residential customer using 4,000 gallons per month would increase approximately $14 per month when rates are fully implemented in 2025.
 The company last filed for new rates through a general rate filing in September 2018 and last implemented new rates in 2019.

 The increases for residential wastewater customers will vary depending on the community served.